-In the period between the ordinary election of Councillors and the appointment of a Leader, if for any reason there is not a Leader in place then any executive decisions normally reserved to Members which need to be taken as a matter of urgency to protect the interest of the Council or which cannot be delayed until the appointment of the Leader shall be taken by the Chief Executive in consultation with the Leader of the Group with the majority of seats following the election.
+In the period between the ordinary election of Councillors and the appointment of a Leader, if there is not a Leader in place then any executive decisions normally reserved to Members which need to be taken as a matter of urgency shall be taken by the Chief Executive in consultation with the Leader of the Group with the majority of seats following the election.
 In the event of there being no group with an overall majority of seats the Chief Executive shall consult with all Group Leaders.